webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

     11.5 Controlling visibility
     11.6 Markers
         11.6.1 Introduction
-        11.6.2 The ‘marker’ element
+        11.6.2 The 'marker' element
         11.6.3 Marker properties
         11.6.4 Details on how markers are rendered 11.7 Rendering properties
-        11.7.1 Color interpolation properties: ‘color-interpolation’ and ‘color-interpolation-filters’ 11.7.2 The ‘color-rendering’ property
+        11.7.1 Color interpolation properties: 'color-interpolation' and 'color-interpolation-filters' 11.7.2 The 'color-rendering' property
-        11.7.3 The ‘shape-rendering’ property
+        11.7.3 The 'shape-rendering' property
-        11.7.4 The ‘text-rendering’ property
+        11.7.4 The 'text-rendering' property
-        11.7.5 The ‘image-rendering’ property
+        11.7.5 The 'image-rendering' property
     11.8 Inheritance of painting properties
     11.9 DOM interfaces
         11.9.1 Interface SVGPaint